-During the period ended June 30, 2023, Roadzen (DE) (on June 30, 2023) acquired 100% of the equity interests in Global Insurance Management Limited for a cash consideration of \$3,998,000.
+During the period ended June 30, 2023, Roadzen (DE) (on June 30, 2023) acquired 100% of the equity interests in Global Insurance Management Limited for cash consideration of \$3,998,000.
 Global Insurance Management Limited was incorporated in the United Kingdom and is engaged in the business of underwriting, pricing and distribution of Insurance products.
-As of December 31, 2023, the Company has transferred the entire consideration, however, Roadzen (DE) has exercised board control over Global Insurance Management from June 30, 2023.
 The financial results of Global Insurance Management have been included in the Company's consolidated financial statements from June 30, 2023 as the Company has possessed the power to direct the relevant activities of Global Insurance Management from the share purchase agreement date.

-The major classes of assets and liabilities to which we have allocated the purchase price were as follows:
+The major classes of assets and liabilities to which the Company has allocated the purchase price were as follows:

 Cash and cash equivalents 10,997,974

 Acquired customer contract (Refer Note 8) 1,157,920

 Other assets 7,157,343

 Other liabilities (15,947,363)

 Net assets 3,365,874

 Purchase consideration 3,998,000

-Goodwill (Refer Note 18(c)) 632,126
+Goodwill (Refer Note 19(c)) 632,126